AlexGeControl/Auto-Car-04-Planning-01-Trajectory-Planning-Robotics-Approach/README.md

 Current cost function is based on human heuristics and manual fine tuning of hyper-parameters.
 This is an extremely painful job.
 Next step plan would be bring ideas from Robotics Software Engineer Term 2 such as deep reinforcement learning based approaches to better solve this planning problem.

+---

+## Further Readings

+<a href="https://robotics.stackexchange.com/questions/8302/what-is-the-difference-between-path-planning-and-motion-planning">1.
+What is the Difference between Path Planning and Motion Planning</a>

+<a href="http://correll.cs.colorado.edu/?p=965">2.a Introduction to Path Planning</a>

+<a href="http://ais.informatik.uni-freiburg.de/teaching/ss10/robotics/slides/16-pathplanning.pdf">2.b Path Planning and Collision Avoidance</a>

+<a href="http://ais.informatik.uni-freiburg.de/teaching/ss11/robotics/slides/18-robot-motion-planning.pdf">3.a Robot Motion Planning</a>